“Daylighting” – What is It and How Will it Make New York City Safer?

 A Clear Vision Proposal

-“Daylighting” is a term used by New York City traffic control that refers to clearing the corners of parked cars at intersections so that cars coming from around the corner can see the oncoming traffic.
+“Daylighting” is a term used by New York City traffic control to refer to clearing the corners of parked cars at intersections so that cars coming from around the corner can see oncoming traffic.
 Currently, vehicles are allowed to park up to the crosswalk of any intersection in the city, thereby blocking the view of oncoming traffic.

 This is Not a New Policy

-Nassau County has had this plan in place for years, but it was Hoboken, New Jersey which initially caught the eye of members of ten NYC community boards who reviewed it and subsequently promoted it to the NYC agencies.
+Nassau County has had this plan in place for years, but Hoboken, New Jersey, initially caught the eye of members of ten NYC community boards, who reviewed it and subsequently promoted it to the NYC agencies.

-While daylighting is not new, its implementation in densely populated areas like New York City presents a unique challenge.
-Unlike in other jurisdictions, where state laws mandate a minimum distance of 20 feet between parked vehicles and intersections, New York City has historically opted out of this regulation, resulting in parking spots situated dangerously close to crosswalks.
+While daylighting is not new, enacting it in New York City is challenging.
+In locations with a smaller population, the laws mandate a minimum distance of 20 feet between parked vehicles and intersections.
+The legislators in NYC have repeatedly opted out of this requirement, resulting in cars parking close to the crosswalks, thereby limiting vehicular traffic’s line of site that comes in from its neighboring intersection.

 The Details

-Daylighting eliminates blind spots caused by vehicles parked too close to the corner of intersections, thereby providing a clear vision of sight for cars waiting at that intersection so that they can proceed safely onto the road.
-By increasing visibility at corners, the plan allows vehicles more reaction time to turn onto the road, and pedestrians and cyclists who will be able to see oncoming traffic from around the corner as well.
+Daylighting eliminates blind spots caused by vehicles parked too close to intersection corners, providing a clear vision of sight for cars waiting at the red light so they can proceed safely onto the road.
+By increasing visibility at the corners, the plan allows vehicles more reaction time to turn onto the road, as well as pedestrians and cyclists wo would be able to see oncoming traffic around the corner.

 New York City Mayor Addresses the Plan

-Acknowledging the urgency of addressing this issue, Mayor Eric Adams has committed to daylighting 1,000 intersections this year.
-While this commitment is commendable, it represents only a fraction of the city’s vast network of intersections.
-Consequently, advocates continue to call for comprehensive action and transparency from city officials regarding the progress of these initiatives.
+Mayor Eric Adams has committed to daylighting 1,000 intersections this year, but this represents only a fraction of the 40,000 intersections within the city’s five boroughs.
+As a result, advocates continue to call for comprehensive action from city officials and more work on this issue.

 Conclusion